JustFixNYC/justfix-website/README.md

-This is the JustFix.nyc website at https://justfix.nyc.
+This is the JustFix website at https://justfix.org.

 Actual site content is stored in [Contentful](https://www.contentful.com/), and the site is built using [Gatsby](https://next.gatsbyjs.org/).